MTietze/data_wrangler/Readme.md

 run `python ./wrangler.py local_config.yaml`

+You should now see the generated CSV located at the output_path specified in your local_config.yaml.

 ### YAML Configuration
  All keys are required unless marked (O)

- See tests/fixtures/test_config.yaml for an example
+ See tests/fixtures/test_config.yaml for an example.

  The YAML file accepts the following top level keys: